Tax Code br – What Do They Mean?

 PAYE stands for Pay As You Earn.

-It means that income tax & national insurance contributions are deducted from your pay before it reaches your pocket.
+This means that income tax and National Insurance Contributions (NIC) are deducted from your pay before it reaches your pocket.
 The remaining amount is your take-home salary.

-The companies must register as an employer with HMRC and set up a PAYE scheme when they get £120 or more a week, plus they get expenses and benefits.
+Companies must register as employers with HMRC and set up a PAYE scheme when they get £123 or more a week, plus expenses and benefits.
 The PAYE can be operated either by:

 Registeration process

-At the starting of the new year, HMRC notifies all PAYE taxpayers about the new tax code.
-It is called the P2 Notice of Coding.
+At the start of the new year, HMRC will send the P2 Notice of Coding to all PAYE taxpayers, advising them of the new tax code.

 Interpreting tax code